oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 The base URL is always for JavaScript resources `tao/views/js` so for modules into the `tao` extension you don't need to prefix them with `tao`.
 For example to access `tao/views/js/core/eventifier.js`, `core/eventifier` should  be used.

-Modules with an alias defined in the configuration can be called using this alias `lodash`, `jquery`, `moment`, `i18n`, etc. Since alias create some coupling between the source code and the configuration, we try to reduce their usage as much as possible.
+Modules with an alias defined in the configuration can be called using this defined alias such as `lodash`, `jquery`, `moment`, `i18n`, etc. Since alias create some coupling between the source code and the configuration, we try to reduce their usage as much as possible.

 ## Named modules